 Lime juice + Whiskey + Coke, in that order.
 Mix well using bar spoon in a rocks glass with ice.
-Serve with lemon slice.
+Serve with a lemon slice.

 Gin + Lime juice + Soda water, in that order.
 Mix with ice and syrup in a Boston shaker.
-Strain cocktail out into cocktail glass, serve with lemon peel and no ice.
+Strain cocktail out into a cocktail glass, serve with lemon peel and no ice.

 - Seven & Seven